IBM/iot-mapping/README.md

 <img src="https://i.imgur.com/rycnjlF.png"  data-canonical-src="https://i.imgur.com/rycnjlF.png">
 </p>

-Clicking the "Finish" button will register a device and generate a set of credentials that can be used to publish messages to the IoT Platform.
+Clicking the `Finish` button will register a device and generate a set of credentials that can be used to publish messages to the IoT Platform.
 Be sure to take note of the Device type and Device ID, and place both in the `cfcreds.env` file.

 We'll need to generate a different set of credentials to be able to publish and subscribe to the MQTT Broker
 <!-- <p align="center">
 <img src="https://i.imgur.com/A2A6yXW.png" width="650" height="450">
 </p> -->

-We can do so by selecting the "Apps" option in the left hand menu.
-Then, click the "Generate API Key" button
+We can do so by selecting the `Apps` option in the left hand menu.
+Then, click the `Generate API Key` button
 <p align="center">
 <img src="https://i.imgur.com/b9Iu9DS.png" width="650" height="450">
 </p>

-We can leave the fields in the "Information" blank and click next.
+We can leave the fields in the `Information` blank and click next.
-In the "Permissions" tab, we'll select the "Backend Trusted Application" role.
-Once this is selected, click "Generate Key"
+In the `Permissions` tab, we'll select the `Backend Trusted Application` role.
+Once this is selected, click `Generate Key`
 <p align="center">
 <img src="https://i.imgur.com/ss6jpOZ.png" width="650" height="450">
 </p>